sean-7777/Java-The-Ultimate-Tutorial-To-Get-You-Started/docs/index.md

 WELL NO. A ROOM IS NOT A HOUSE.

 What about a bathtub in a bathroom?
-Will bathtube extend bathroom?
+Will bathtub extend bathroom?

 NO AS WELL!